Francis William Drake: Family and later life

 Drake's family life is confused in later records with those of his younger brother Francis Samuel.
 He may have married, on 23 January 1788 in Ripley, the only daughter of George Onslow, for many years the member of parliament for Guildford.
 A special license was apparently required as she was a minor.
 The same fact is recorded though for his brother, and Pooley would have actually been thirty in 1788.
 Sir Lewis Namier's work, The History of Parliament: the House of Commons 1754-1790, recorded that Francis William married his cousin, Elizabeth Heathcote, the daughter of Sir William Heathcote, 1st Baronet on 3 November 1763.
 They had two daughters; the elder Sophia (1765 - 14 June 1803), was mother of Peter, 5th Count de Salis-Soglio.
-Francis William Drake died in late 1788 or early 1789, or more likely December 1787.
+Francis William Drake died in December 1787.He was buried 15 December 1787 at Hursley, Hampshire.